Recommended dog aggression books, tools and resources

 Snarum Noose / Catch Poles

-There are therapeutic aids that may help reduce stress, anxiety and improve aggression in dogs from things we can alter in their environment to supplements and medications.
-You may wish to try some of these to reduce stress and anxiety in your dog over all, or use specific aids that will help with behavior modification.
+There are therapeutic aids that may help reduce stress, and anxiety and improve aggression in dogs from things we can alter in their environment to supplements and medications.
+You may wish to try some of these to reduce stress and anxiety in your dog overall or use specific aids that will help with behavior modification.

 To many options to list on this page, we’ve collected them together on their own page here: Therapeutic Aids for Dog Anxiety and Aggression.